-Create Fillets

-Fillets or radiuses can be added interactively at points where any two spans on a contour meet.
+Create Fillets Fillets or radiuses can be added interactively at points where any two spans on a contour meet.
 To use the filleting tool we select the icon from the drawing tab.
-Choose a radius for the fillet and the type of fillet you would like to use.

 When the mouse cursor is near a node that can be filletted, the mouse cursor changes to show a check-mark $\checkmark$ :